-An Audio filter is a prominent tool used to correct problems and to enhance tracks significantly.
-With filters, you can effectively make dramatic effects or add character to the soundtrack.
+An Audio filter is a prominent tool used to correct problems and significantly enhance tracks.
+You can effectively make dramatic effects or add character to the soundtrack with filters.

-With this comprehensive discussion done on audio effects and various core types of audio effects, it’s now time to conclude this topic.
-We now believe you have a full understanding of these core audio effects and can effectively make use of them as per your needs.
+With this comprehensive discussion on audio effects and various core types of audio effects, it's now time to conclude this topic.
+We now believe you have a full understanding of these core audio effects and can effectively use them as per your needs.

 Benjamin Arango is a writer and a lover of all things video.